 16. Had food poisoning.

-of the Statue of Liberty.
+17. Walked to the top of the Statue of Liberty.
 (I bolded half of this because I walked as high as they would let us walk 2 different times I was there.)

 18. Grown your own vegetables.